 Part IV- Improvement in Medical Practice

 The ABNS requests that board certified neurological surgeons review their cases for quality improvement (QI/QA) with their peers no less than quarterly.
 We offer the following guideline as a resource: Guidelines for M&M conference

 Continuous Certification for CNS Neuroendovascular Surgery (CNS-ES) or Neurocritical Care (NeuCC)

 In addition to participation in the above CC program for all ABNS diplomates, those neurological surgeons participating in the CNS-ES or NeuCC recognized focus practice must also do the following:

-- Complete the version of the annual adaptive learning tool that includes and the module specific to CNS-ES and/or NeuCC which ever is applicable.
+- Complete the annual general and emergency principles adaptive learning tool and the module specific to CNS-ES and/or NeuCC which ever is applicable.